What treasure awaits you beneath Pemuteran Bay

 Current: Slight to Moderate

 Description: A drop into the open blue ocean before seeing the reef rising to meet you.
-Bottoming out at the 40-50mtr with the shallowest point is at 13mtr, this reef is alive with marine live and dense coral formations.
+Bottoming out at the 40-50mtr with the shallowest point is at 13mtr, this reef is alive with marine life and dense coral formations.
 This pristine little reef makes for a fun blue water rush.
 With a large area of excellent coral covering which is surprisingly full of critters.
-Many interesting and unusual nudibranch have been seen here amongst over things.
-A large two metre high bright yellow gargonian at twenty-four metres where we are still hoping to find a yellow pygmy seahorse, if such a thing exists:
+Many interesting and unusual nudibranchs have been seen here, among over things.
+A large two-metre-high bright yellow gorgonian at twenty-four metres where we are still hoping to find a yellow pygmy seahorse, if such a thing exists:

 Temple Wall / Pura Tembok (the Maze, Temple Garden)